| | | | | | | | |

 10. Fry Sage Leaves

-While the water is boiling, melted 2 tablespoons of vegan butter and pan fry the fresh sage leaves until they are a darker green in color and crispy in texture.
+While the water is boiling, melt 2 tablespoons of vegan butter in a large skillet and pan fry the fresh sage leaves until they are a darker green in color and crispy in texture.
 Set the fried sage leaves aside.

 Crispy fried sage on wooden board.